rforssen.net / iot

 protected

-WiFi bring-up, OTA file sync via MD5 comparison, device identity assignment, AP fallback mode.
-Runs before main.py.
+WiFi bring-up, OTA file sync via MD5 comparison, device identity assignment, AP fallback for initial provisioning.
+Runs before main.py on every boot.

 boot.py